 Ask a Professional

 Another very easy way to see if it’s time to list your home is to simply ask a real estate agent.
 A good agent should be able to tell you what the local market looks like and give you some realistic expectations for the sales process.
 Talking to an agent before listing is also a good way to figure out what kind of improvements you should make to your property before putting it on the market in order to get the highest price.
+You can even sell your house to a trusted home buying company.

 Talk to People Who Have Recently Bought or Sold Homes